Congratulations to Danni Alfeld, representing Canterbury Jockey Club, for taking out the 20th edition of The Ned Prix de Fashion.

 Off track, Carena keeps her plate full by running a successful activewear label alongside her sister and being a mum to her gorgeous daughter.
 We also LOVE her equal parts talent, style and hilarity Insta account.

-Carena's InstagramAfter having previous sat on The Ned Prix de Fashion judging panel in years gone by, we are pleased to announce the return of esteemed Australian-based milliner Jill Humphries for the 20th edition of the national final.
+Carena's InstagramAfter having previous sat on The Ned Prix de Fashion judging panel in years gone by, we were pleased to have esteemed Australian-based milliner Jill Humphries join us again for the 20th edition of the national final.
 With a deep appreciation for craftsmanship and design, Jill has spent years creating standout headwear that graces racedays across Australasia and beyond.

-Renowned for her impeccable attention to detail, expert knowledge of millinery trends, and ability to balance tradition with modern flair, Jill brings a depth of perspective to this year’s judging panel.
+Renowned for her impeccable attention to detail, expert knowledge of millinery trends, and ability to balance tradition with modern flair, Jill brought a depth of perspective to this year’s judging panel.

-Jill is also kindly contributing to The Ned ‘s portion of the overall prize package, with the competition winner taking home a bespoke millinery headpiece under Jill’s Black Label brand to the value of $1500.
+Jill also kindly contributed to The Ned ‘s portion of the overall prize package, with Danni Alfeld taking home a bespoke millinery headpiece under Jill’s Black Label brand to the value of $1500.

-Jill's InstagramSeasoned racewear judge and an ambassador of Auckland Thoroughbred Racing, Hannah is thrilled to be returning to this year’s panel.
-Having won The Ned Prix de Fashion in 2017, Hannah also knows exactly what it takes to pull together a look good enough to wow the judges.
+Jill's InstagramSeasoned racewear judge and an ambassador of Auckland Thoroughbred Racing, Hannah was thrilled to be returning to this year’s panel.
+Having won The Ned Prix de Fashion in 2017, Hannah knows exactly what it takes to pull together a look good enough to wow the judges.

-Hannah brings a wealth of experience and a genuine passion for racewear.
-Her ability to recognise both the finer details and the overall impact of a look makes her an invaluable member of the judging panel.
+Hannah has a wealth of experience and genuine passion for racewear.
+Her ability to recognise both the finer details and the overall impact of a look always makes her an invaluable member of a judging panel.

 Beyond her impeccable style, she’s known for her warmth and encouragement, ensuring every contestant feels confident and celebrated as they take the stage.

-Hannah's InstagramAfter having made her judging debut at Ellerslie in 2024, renowned stylist Lou Heller is back on our judging panel for The Ned Prix de Fashion 2025.
+Hannah's InstagramAfter having made her judging debut at Ellerslie in 2024, renowned stylist Lou Heller returned to our judging panel for The Ned Prix de Fashion 2025.
 In addition to her stylist career, Lou brings seasoned experience from sitting on fashions in the field panels in both Christchurch and Wellington, meaning she knows exactly what it takes to stand out on and off the track.

 Renowned for her keen eye, thoughtful insights she shares to both her clients and social audiences and effortless ability to pull a look together, Lou brings a fresh perspective to racewear styling.

-Her passion for fashion is rooted in celebrating and empowering people to dress for themselves and we’re sure is something she will be looking for on the runway on 8 March.
+Her passion for fashion is rooted in celebrating and empowering people to dress for themselves and is certainly something she looks for on the racewear runway.

 Lou's Instagram